michaeljclegg/fileRead/app/doc/project_overview.md

 - The application uses the HTML5 `webkitdirectory` attribute to allow directory selection.
 - It recursively identifies files within the selected folder.

-### File Processing
+### File Processing & Persistence

 - **Text Files:** Read as plain text.
-- **PDF Files:** Read as Data URLs (Base64 encoded) to be compatible with the AI model's multimodal capabilities.
+- **PDF Files:** Read as Data URLs (Base64 encoded).
-- The application simulates an "upload" progress bar to give user feedback while it reads these files into memory.
+- **Firebase Storage:** The actual binary content of the files is uploaded to a secure bucket.
+- **Firestore:** A record is created for each file containing its metadata and a reference to its storage location.

 ### AI Integration